 Once again, we invite you to join us to share in our fascination for all things marine.
-This year’s theme is “Back to the Coast?” – A one-day virtual conference for those with a passion for marine natural history.
+This year’s theme is “Back to the Coast?” – A one-day virtual conference on 2nd April 2022, for those with a passion for marine natural history.
 This will be an opportunity to experience the creativity, ingenuity, and even serendipity, that have enabled the marine community to maintain and enhance their connections to our coasts.
 Sessions will include presentations, workshops, and informal opportunities to connect with experts and like-minded people.

 We have all had to adapt in order to carry on with our daily lives, and like last year when we had our very first digital conference, PMNHS are pleased to announce our conference is going digital once more!

 The conference will be held online, allowing participants from all over the world to enjoy the conference from the comfort of your own home.

 Once you have registered your place, participants will be sent login details ahead of the conference, allowing you to log in to live presentations and workshops throughout the day.
 Presentations will also be available to participants, online following the event.